Nonlinear Treatment Effects in Shift-Share Designs: Identification Results

 Although the nonparametric identification results are valid for a wide class of structural functions, they have two main drawbacks.
 First, when connecting them to nonparametric estimators, we must estimate a complex function with many covariates (e.g., there are 397 industry sectors in our empirical application).
 Consequently, these estimators would suffer greatly from the curse of dimensionality.
 Second, the common support assumption significantly limits our choice of policy functions.
 To avoid these issues, this section describes a semiparametric identification strategy based on the methods proposed by \cite{chernozhukov2020}.

 Before stating the required assumptions for semiparametric identification, we must introduce some notation.
-Let $q_A$ be vectors of transformations, such as powers, splines, and interactions, referring to a random variable $A$.
-Now, define where $\otimes$ denotes the Kronecker product.
+Let $q_A$ be a vector of transformations, such as powers, splines, and interactions, referring to a random variable $A$.\footnote{\cite{Chen2007} provides a detailed review of sieve estimators, explaining power, spline and other series that may be used in our vector of transformations.} Now, define where $\otimes$ denotes the Kronecker product.
 Moreover, let $Q_{A}\left(\left. \tau \right\vert B\right)$ denote the $\tau$-th quantile of variable $A$ conditional on variable $B$.

 Our first semiparametric assumption restricts the functional form of our structural functions (Equations \eqref{2nd_stage} and \eqref{1st_stage}). \begin{spassumption}[Quantile Regression Baseline] The treatment variable, $X$, conditional on $W, D$ and $S = \Tilde{s}$ follows a Quantile Regression (QR) model, and the outcome variable, $Y$, conditional on $X, D, V$ and $S = \Tilde{s}$ follows its own Quantile Regression (QR) model \end{spassumption} Assumption \ref{qrmodel} imposes that our structural functions follow a semiparametric quantile regression model.\footnote{We chose a Quantile Regression model, but one could opt for other semiparametric models.
 For example, \cite{chernozhukov2020} also derives identification results for Distribution Regression models.} According to \citet[p.
 509]{chernozhukov2020}, the quantile regression model is valid when the structural functions (Equations \eqref{2nd_stage} and \eqref{1st_stage}) follow a restricted random coefficient model or a heteroskedastic normal system of equations.